All Episodes

 I appreciate that.

-Uh second of all, I want to let you know why I support Santorum over, say Romney or Gingrich.
+Second of all, I want to let you know why I support Santorum over, say, Romney or Gingrich.

 He seemed more confident than anybody else.

-But his track record and supporting, you know, individual mandate for like twenty years kind of turned me off as far as Gingrich.
+But his track record in supporting individual mandate for like 20 years kind of turned me off as far as Gingrich.

-And as far as Romney goes, all I gotta say is Romney care.
+And as far as Romney goes, all I got to say is Romney care.

 A lot of people told me they thought Santorum won in a lot of ways, had a much better night.